With so many types of accounting software out there, it's only natural to feel a little overwhelmed.

 Here's what you need to know to cut through the marketing talk & choose the tool that will fit your technical skills, business goals, and preferred operating methods.

-Accounting software refers to any kind of software that can be used to track financial business activities and manage account ledgers.
+Accounting software refers to any kind of tool that can be used to track financial business activities and manage account ledgers.

 The actual functionality can vary but these programs generally: